osxhacker/scala-bson-query/README.md

 #### Typed DSL Support

-For situations where the MongoDB document structure is well known and a developer wishes enforce property existence **during compilation**, the `typed` Criteria can be used:
+For situations where the MongoDB document structure is well known and a developer wishes to enforce property existence **during compilation**, the `typed` Criteria can be used:

 ```scala
   {